Getting Started with the Glowforge

 4. PLAN FOR YOUR VENT – When you buy a Glowforge you’re going to need somewhere to vent the machine.
 Ideally, your hose will go in a straight line from the back of your machine right out of a window.
-Every bend in your hose and every inch of length lowers the efficiency of your venting system, so if you’ll need to purchase a longer hose (8′ is NOT as long as you think it is, especially since it is supposed to hang 3′ out of the window) you will want to consider a as well to boost your venting capacity.
+Every bend in your hose and every inch of length lowers the efficiency of your venting system, so if you’ll need to purchase a longer hose (8′ is NOT as long as you think it is, especially since it is supposed to hang 3′ out of the window) you will want to consider a an inline fan to boost your venting capacity.
 They aren’t very expensive, and they will help push more air out of the hose.
 The fan I use just slightly boosts the fan because of the length of my hose.
 The Glowforge fan needs to continue running in tandem.
 If you’d like to turn off your Glowforge fan and essentially use a stronger inline fan, this Cloudline for $109 is a great option (you’ll need reducers and to set your GF to inline filter in the settings.
 Many people swear by the Cloudline as it makes things much quieter, but I’m fine for now with my little “booster” fan.

 5. Brush up on safety – Learn what you CAN and CANNOT cut.
 I see tons of people engraving fake leather without realizing it releases toxic CHLORINE gas and can corrode your laser.
 Lots of people buy these machines without even taking the time to learn they cannot cut metal or that you shouldn’t cut both food and non-food items in the same machine.
 Spend your time waiting for your machine wisely and learn more about the design programs you will use, and how to safely cut different materials.

 WHAT SHOULD I BUY?